Yelnats321/EntityPlus/README.md

 ```c++
 error C2338: component_list must be unique
 ```
 Not so bad, right?
 EntityPlus is designed with the end user in mind, attempting to achieve as little template error bloat as possible.
 Almost all template errors will be reported in a simple and concise manner, with minimal errors as the end goal.
-With `C++17` most code will switch over to using `constexpr if` for errors, which will reduce the error callstack even further.
+With `C++17` most code will switch over to using `constexpr if` for errors, which will reduce the error call stack even further.

 Now that we have a manager, we can create an actual entity.
 ```c++